mastermach50/Keyboard-Assist/README.md

 - start_delay: the delay before starting to click after trigger is pressed (needed for cpu usage optimization.) - `float`
 - cps: clicks per second - `float`
 - default_button: the default mouse button used for clicking - `str` (`r` for right and `l` for left)
-- change_button: the key used to change the clicking button from left to right and vice versa - `str` (keyboard key)
+- change_button_key: the key used to change the clicking button from left to right and vice versa - `str` (keyboard key)

 ### Default Settings
 - trigger: `` ` ``